whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 - **Content that is copied, but changed slightly from the original.** This type of copying makes it difficult to find the exact matching original source.
 Sometimes just a few words are changed, or whole sentences are changed, or a "find and replace" modification is made, where one word is replaced with another throughout the text.
 These types of changes are deliberately done to make it difficult to find the original source of the content.
 We call this kind of content "copied with minimal alteration."
 - **Content copied from a changing source, such as a search results page or news feed.** You often will not be able to find an exact matching original source if it is a copy of "dynamic" content (content that changes frequently).
 However, we will still consider this to be copied content.

-**Important**: The **Lowest** rating is appropriate if all or almost all of the MC on the page is copied with little or no time, effort, expertise, manual curation, or added value for users.
+**Important:** The **Lowest** rating is appropriate if all or almost all of the MC on the page is copied with little or no time, effort, expertise, manual curation, or added value for users.
 Such pages should be rated **Lowest**, even if the page assigns credit for the content to another source.

 ### How to Determine if Content is Copied